FusionAuth/fusionauth-site/site/_posts/2020-08-07-locking-an-account-with-breached-password.md

 //...
 ```

 Finally, we return a non `200` status.
-This disrupts the login process, because we configured this tenant to require all webhooks to succeed before processing the event.
-I returned a `403` because I think that is the correct semantic value; the client is no longer authorized.
+This disrupts the login process.
+Because we configured this tenant to require all webhooks to succeed before processing the event, if any don't, the event doesn't complete.

+This code returns a `403` because that is the correct semantic value; the client is no longer authorized.

-If we didn't fail at the end of this webhook, the user would be logged in.
-The account would be deactivated and so they'd be unable to login again, but their current session would be active for the duration of the JWT, as configured in the tenant.
+If this webhook didn't fail, the user would be logged in.
+The account would be deactivated and so they'd be unable to login later, but their current session would be active for the duration of the token, as configured in the tenant.
 We don't want that to happen, so that's why we fail.

 ## Results

-If you install the webhook, follow the full instructions in the repository, and login as a user with a breached password, the user will see this on their first failed login:
+If you install the webhook, follow the full instructions in [the repository](https://github.com/FusionAuth/fusionauth-example-php-webhook/blob/master/README.md), and login as a user with a breached password, the user will see this screen on their first failed login:

-pic TBD
+{% include _image.liquid src="/assets/img/blogs/breached-password-webhook/first-attempt-login-after-lock.png" alt="Login screen after first failed login attempt." class="img-fluid" figure=false %}

 On their second login, they'll see the normal "your account has been locked" error message.

+{% include _image.liquid src="/assets/img/blogs/breached-password-webhook/first-attempt-login-after-lock.png" alt="Login screen after subsequent failed login attempts." class="img-fluid" figure=false %}

 In a production system, I'd want to customize these messages, and you can do that via [theming](/docs/v1/tech/themes/).

 This user will also be deactivated in the administrative user interface:

-pic TBD
+{% include _image.liquid src="/assets/img/blogs/breached-password-webhook/admin-view-user-locked.png" alt="Administrative user interface view of locked user." class="img-fluid" figure=false %}

 ## Conclusion

 Webhooks allow you to extend FusionAuth in all kinds of interesting ways.

 Whether you are pushing data to an external system or calling back into FusionAuth to take custom actions, you can leverage webhooks to make FusionAuth work the way you want.